ezrany/MyNetflixData/README.md

 The first step was to import the data into MySQL.
 I created a new Schema called 'MyNetflixData' and within that schema, I created a new table called 'watchhistory' to store my data.

 However, the data provided by Netflix is quite limited, as they only give you the title of the program and the date it was watched.
-I needed each movie to have a unique reference, so I created a new column called 'ID' using the auto-increment function and used it as the primary key.
-To do this, I used the following code:
+I needed each movie to have a unique reference, so I created a new column called 'ID' using ALTER TABLE and added a unique id that will also function as a primary key using the  the AUTO-INCREMENT function:

 ```sql
 ALTER TABLE watch_history
 ADD COLUMN id INT NOT NULL auto_increment PRIMARY KEY;
 ```

 To expand the dataset, I added a new column called 'category.'
 I set the parameters for this column to classify titles containing 'series,' 'chapter,' 'season,' 'part,' or 'episode' as TV shows, and everything else as a movie.
-To create a new column and populate it, I used the following codes:
+To create a new column and populate it, I used the AlTER TABLE function:

 ```
 ALTER TABLE watch_history